neopass/neopass/README.md

 import { IValidator, ValidatorPlugin, IValidatorError } from 'neopass'

 /**
- * A simplified version of the LenthValidator plugin */ export class SimpleLengthValidator extends ValidatorPlugin {
+ * A simplified version of the LengthValidator plugin */ export class SimpleLengthValidator extends ValidatorPlugin {
   // Implement required plugin name as a getter. get name() { return 'simple-length' }
-  get msg() { return 'password too short' }
+  get msg() { return 'password too short!' }

   /**
    * This gets called to pass arguments to the plugin.
 For example,